-- U.S. real GDP grew 2.4%1 year-on-year (YoY) in 2Q2023 - According to U.S. Federal Reserve Chair Jerome Powell at the July 2023 FOMC meeting, the central bank no longer forecasts a U.S. recession2 - U.S. labor market remains tight in June 2023, with low unemployment rate of 3.6% and labor participation holding constant3 - Notwithstanding the moderating of inflation rate to 3.0% YoY in June 20233, the FOMC continued to tighten its monetary policy on 26 July 2023, raising the new target fed rate by another 25bps, to the 5.25% to 5.50% range4 - Concerns of a significant financial crisis have alleviated compared to the end of 1Q, as bank failures have seemingly been contained to date and distress in the financial system is waning5
+- U.S. real GDP grew 2.4%1 year-on-year (YoY) in 2Q2023 - According to U.S. Federal Reserve Chair Jerome Powell at the July 2023 FOMC meeting, the central bank no longer forecasts a U.S. recession2 - U.S. unemployment rate rose to 3.8% in August 2023 but remains relatively low by historical standards, mainly driven by an increase in the labor force.
+Labor force participation rate of 62.8% rose 0.2% in August 2023 after remaining flat over the prior two months - Notwithstanding the moderated inflation rate, the FOMC continued to tighten its monetary policy on 26 July 2023, raising the new target fed rate by another 25bps, to the 5.25% to 5.50% range4 - Concerns of a significant financial crisis have alleviated compared to the end of 1Q, as bank failures have seemingly been contained to date and distress in the financial system is waning5